canonical/ubuntu-pro-for-wsl/docs/index.md

 ## Project and community

 Ubuntu Pro for Windows is a member of the Ubuntu family.
 It’s an open source project that warmly welcomes community contributions, suggestions, fixes and constructive feedback.
-Check out our [contribution page](https://github.com/canonical/ubuntu-pro-for-windows/blob/main/CONTRIBUTING.md) on Github in order to bring ideas, report bugs, participate in discussions, and much more!
+Check out our [contribution page](https://github.com/canonical/ubuntu-pro-for-windows/blob/main/CONTRIBUTING.md) on GitHub in order to bring ideas, report bugs, participate in discussions, and much more!

 Thinking about using Ubuntu Pro for Windows for your next project?
 Get in touch!